JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

   when: sshd_config_files.matched > 0
 ```

-A fifth and final task is required to restart the SSH service to ensure that our changes have taken effect:
+A fifth and final task is required to restart the SSH service to ensure that our changes can take effect:

 ```
 - name: Restart SSH service